 When I was in art school, I was mostly interested in contemporary art trends, although I did like the painterly effects of painters such as Manet, Gauguin, etc. Cezanne bored me stiff.
 A professor, after looking at my paintings, suggested that I look at Cezanne's work, and do simple still lifes from life.
 Unenthusiastically, I followed his suggestions; I got a book on Cezanne from the library, and just to keep myself from boredom I also got one showing the colorful shapes of Gauguin.
 At first the Cezanne paintings, subdued in color, were boring to me; but I landed on a painting of his wife in the conservatory that I loved.
 I figured if I loved this one so much, there must be something to this and kept looking.
 I settled on a landscape of his that became a visual revelation to me; I suddenly saw how his forms were compressed spatially - they were flat and yet had a powerful sense of depth to them.
 This changed my painting life completely, and now when I looked at Gauguin I saw little to interest me.
 There are usually reasons why certain artists are considered great.

-Art began in caves and with small stone carvings, for mysterious purposes.
+Art began with paintings on cave walls and small stone carvings, for mysterious purposes.
 Since then its purposes have changed greatly many times, and will continue to do so.
 Its manifestations are infinite; rather than imprisoning us, this sets us free to do as we wish.
 We can learn one magic formula, such as how to paint a flower - or we can develop our perceptual skills by drawing and painting, and we can learn to draw or paint anything, including forms we've never seen.
 And if we go even farther by developing our selves and our expression, we can become artists.

 You will gradually discover and develop yourself - then you will become original.
 Art-making is a magical process - you will start to see more, feel more and express more.
 You will be more than just a painter or sculptor of forms - you will be an artist; more than just visual, more than just "correct."